ArduPilot/ardupilot_wiki/copter/source/docs/channel-7-and-8-options.rst

    </tr>
    <tr>
    <td><strong>Flip</strong></td>
-   <td>Vehicle will flip is on roll axis.
-Vehicle will rise for 1 second and
+   <td>Vehicle will flip on its roll or pitch axis depending upon the pilot's roll and pitch stick position.
-   then rapidly roll.
+   Vehicle will rise for 1 second and then rapidly flip.
 The vehicle will not flip again until the switch is brought low and back to high.
 Give yourself at least 10m of altitude before trying flip for the first time!
    </td>
    </tr>
    <tr>